-So how to refresh your wardrobe without blowing your budget or stressing yourself out?
+A new season is the perfect time for a fresh start, so now is a great opportunity to refresh your wardrobe.
+But how to do it without blowing your budget or stressing yourself out?
 It’s easier than you might think with these 5 easy steps.

 1. Refresh Your Wardrobe – Edit Your Wardrobe

 If you can, pull everything out of your closet so you can see what you have.
 If that is impractical, go through hanger by hanger and look at what you’ve got.
 Organise items of clothing by type or colour, or a little bit of both.
 Do what works for you so that you can really see what is in there.

 2. Assess Your Lifestyle

 - If you work outside the home, are you office or home based?
 Maybe it’s a combination of the two.

 - What is the weather like this time of year where you are, and is it likely to change substantially over the next few weeks/months?

-- Have you begun travelling again or are you planning to wait for a while?
+- Have you begun travelling abroad again or are you planning to wait for a while?

 3. Decide What You Need

 Bearing your answers to all those questions in mind, take some time to put together a few outfits from your closet to refresh your wardrobe.
 Do you have everything you need or are there things missing?

 Make a note of anything you need to refresh your wardrobe up to date.
 Do you need a new coat, or perhaps some more sweaters?
 Will you need a skirt or dress for any upcoming events?
 Do you need some new trousers that will work for both casual and more formal occasions?
 Have you got the right shoes or boots for the season?
 Write it all down.

 Now make a note of the things you might like to add to your wardrobe.
 Have you seen a new top you’d absolutely love to wear with your favourite jeans?
 Is there a fabulous new scarf you have been coveting?
 Write this all down too.